 top of page

-13 years ago, Max Bien Kahn moved to New Orleans.
-Kahn, a San Francisco native, was a songwriter then but in Louisiana he became a performer—busking up and down Royal Street with jazz and country bands, playing upright bass and guitar until it became a full-time gig.
-Now, much of his time is spent playing tenor banjo in the traditional jazz band Tuba Skinny.
+When Kahn moved to New Orleans, he was already a songwriter, but in Louisiana he became a performer—busking up and down Royal Street with jazz and country bands, playing upright bass and guitar until it became a full-time gig.
+Right now, most of his time is spent playing tenor banjo in the traditional jazz band Tuba Skinny.
 But it’s been a busy four years for Max Bien Kahn, the solo artist, too.
-His second album All the Same came out spring 2021, and at that time Kahn was nearly done with When I Cross It Off, which he made with local folk hero Duff Thompson, and was working on his forthcoming LP Flowers.

-Kahn’s never made an album like Flowers before - the songs get personal without losing his trademark brightness.
+Kahn’s never made an album like Flowers before.
+When he’s recording in New Orleans, the projects are usually live material or feature a lot of guest performers.
+It’s how you get a record like When I Cross It Off, which includes folks like Esther Rose, Matt Bell, Ray Micarelli, Steph Green, Charlie Halloran, and Shaye Cohn.
+This time, though, it was just Kahn, Farbe, Pearson, and Snyder.
+“It’s a much more intimate process,” Kahn says.
+And the songs get personal without losing Kahn’s trademark brightness.
 He’ll always try to be funny about the things that are following him around, be it death, marriage, and whatever triumphs and tragedies fall someplace in-between.
 Flowers is a rock-steady album that inexplicably documents our humanity and who we become in the wake of loss and on the precipice of falling in love.
+“When I was writing these songs, I was trying to make it more of a spiritual journey,” he continues, “spiritual not as in God, but in connecting to the planet, connecting to your family, connecting to yourself more.”

 -Matt Mitchell